 It’s been thirty years now since the first personal computers and cellphones began infiltrating almost all aspects of our everyday life.
 We’ve been dealing with technology long enough now to begin understanding the risk factors that we didn’t recognize early on.
-Parents today, in their heart of hearts, are beginning to understand the need to put down the screen and start relating more with their children in a way that builds personal, loving relationships.
+Parents today are beginning to understand the need to put down the screen and start relating more with their children in a way that builds personal, loving relationships.

 Becoming relationally intelligent through face-to-face, in-person relationships is harder than posting a perfect social media picture or selfie.
 However, it is also immeasurably more beneficial to your children when you teach them how to engage, explore, love, serve, and relate well with real people!

 Adapted from The Relationally Intelligent Child: Five Keys to Helping Your Kids Connect Well With Others by John Trent and Dewey Wilson (©2021).
 Published by Northfield Publishing.
 All rights to this material are reserved.